Involutions of Azumaya algebras: Introduction

-Recall that two degree-$n$ central simple $K$ algebras with involutions extending $\lambda:K\to K$ are of the same type if they become isomorphic as algebras with involution after base change to a separable closure of the fixed field of $\lambda$.
-Extending this definition to the case of a general connected ring $R$ in which $2$ is a unit, one may ask whether two Azumaya algebras with involution are locally isomorphic as algebras with involution for the \'etale topology on $\Spec S$, $S$ being the fixed ring of $\lambda$.
-It is known, see \cite[III.\S8]{knus_azumaya_1990}, that in the classically-considered cases of trivial or unramified involutions on $R$, there are again two types of involution for involutions of the first kind---the orthogonal and the symplectic, although the latter appears only when $n$ is even---, and one type for involutions of the second kind---the unitary.
+In more detail, given a field $K$ of characteristic not $2$ and an involution $\lambda:K\to K$, recall that two degree-$n$ central simple $K$-algebras with involutions extending $\lambda $ are of the same type if they become isomorphic after base change to a separable closure of the fixed field of $\lambda$.
+This definition extends naturally to the case of a general connected ring $R$ in which $2$ is a unit by replacing ``a separable closure'' by an \'etale extension of $S$, the fixed ring of $\lambda:R\to R$.
+It is natural to ask how many types are obtained in this manner, and how to distinguish them effectively.
+In the classically-considered cases of trivial or unramified involutions on $R$, the situation is known to be similar to case of fields: When $R=S$, there are at most two types --- the orthogonal, which occurs for all $n$, and the symplectic, which occurs only for even $n$.
+When $R/S$ is quadratic \'etale, only one type, called the unitary type, occurs for all $n$.

-We extend this to arbitrary $\lambda$ and give a cohomological criterion to determine when two involutions are of the same type.
-This criterion implies in particular that the type of an Azumaya algebra with involution $(A, \tau)$ is determined entirely by the restriction of $(A, \tau)$ to the (reduced) closed locus where $\lambda: \Spec R \to \Spec R$ is ramified.
-Since two degree-$n$ Azumaya algebras with involution are of the same type if and only if they are locally isomorphic, the set of isomorphism classes of degree-$n$ Azumaya algebras of the same type as $(A, \tau)$ is given by a cohomology group $\Hoh^1_\et(\Spec S, \PU(A, \tau))$, where $\PU(A, \tau)$ is the automorphism group sheaf of $(A, \tau)$ as an algebra with involution.
-We expect this observation will prove useful in future.
-The set of types of Azumaya algebras with involution is moreover a group of exponent $2$, with the operation induced from $(A, \tau) \cdot (B, \sigma) := (A\tensor B, \tau \tensor \sigma)$.
+We describe the types for arbitrary $\lambda:R\to R$ and give a cohomological criterion to determine when two involutions are of the same type.
+This criterion implies in particular that the type of an Azumaya algebra with involution $(A, \tau)$ is determined entirely by the restriction of $(A, \tau)$ to the ramification locus of $ \Spec R \to \Spec S$.
+More than two types may occur.
+With this new subtlety, one can further ask, in the context of Saltman's theorem, what are the types of $\lambda$-involutions which can be exhibited on representatives of a given Brauer class in $ \Br R$.
+Our generalization of Saltman's theorem answers this question.